 What is Bai-Inah?

-Essentially, it is the opposite of what a Murabahah contract is, except that instead of the customer selling an asset to the Bank and the Bank re-selling the asset to the customer at cost-plus-profit, it is the Bank who is selling the asset to the customer and re-purchasing it at a discount, thus creating a debt.
+Essentially, it is the opposite of what a Bai Bithaman Ajil is (a derivation of Murabahah contract), except that instead of the customer selling an asset to the Bank and the Bank re-selling the asset to the customer at cost-plus-profit, it is the Bank who is selling the asset to the customer and re-purchasing it at a discount, thus creating a debt.
 There is intrinsically no intention of the Bank to sell its assets to the customer, and conditions are put where the asset is to be immediately resold to the Bank upon completion of the property transfer to the customer.
 This is debatable as Hilah as it serves no economic value other than to create a debt.